Beale family: Storylines

 Martin starts hanging around with a gang, who cause trouble and Martin is arrested and placed under the supervision of a social worker.
 Bianca marries Ricky Butcher, and Cindy leaves Walford, with Barry Evans' help, but is forced to leave Lucy behind.
 Ian tracks Cindy and the boys down to Italy, with her new boyfriend Nick Holland.
-Phil and Grant Mitchell help Ian take the kids back and Cindy hss to return to England and face trial for kidnap.
+Phil and Grant Mitchell help Ian take the kids back and Cindy has to return to England and face trial for kidnap.
 Bianca has to abort hers and Ricky's daughter, Natasha, as she had spina bifida.
 They go on to have Liam and her marriage collapses after her fling with stepfather Dan Sullivan and she moves to Manchester.
 A pregnant Cindy awaiting trial for conspiracy to murder, but dies in childbirth.
 The child, Cindy Williams, is raised by Cindy's sister.

 Kathy moves to South Africa following her marriage breakdown, but returns for Ian's wedding to Mel Healy (Tamzin Outhwaite) the following year and had a fling with Grant.
 Kathy marries Gavin Sullivan (Paul Nicholas).
 Lucy becomes ill and it's feared she has cancer, but is given the all-clear before Ian and Mel's wedding.
 Ian keeps it from Mel, thinking she would leave.
 Mel leaves Ian hours after marrying after finding out.
 15-year-old Sonia gives birth to Chloe Jackson, Martin's daughter, but Sonia did not know she was pregnant.
 Sonia struggles to bond with Chloe and decides to put her up for adoption, but Pauline and Martin decide to go for custody.
 Chloe is adopted by Neil and Sue Miller, who change her name to Rebecca after Martin admits to Pauline that he is not ready to be a father.
 18 months later, Sonia kidnaps Rebecca after she is overwhelmed with guilt over giving Rebecca up, but she hands her back after persuasion from Dot.
 When Neil and Sue die in a car accident, Rebecca's adoptive grandmother, Margaret Wilson, becomes her legal guardian and she later gives custody to Martin and Sonia.